mohamedhayibor/open-github-diffs/README.md

   > npm install -g open-github-diffs
 ```

-> Don't forget the "-g" to install it globally. (then you can run the `df` command anywhere)
+> Don't forget the "-g" to install it globally. (then you can run the `diffs` command anywhere)

 ## Usage